Name tags are good. Icebreakers are good. They both help guests meet new people at your party.

 (1) Make it easy

-Make it easy, so that people can quickly write it down.
+Make it easy so that people can quickly write their answer on the name tag.

 (2) Make it short

 The answer should be short and concise.
 There isn’t a lot of space to write on most name tags.
-And you want it to be easy and fast for someone to read.
+And you want it to be easy and fast for someone to read as they glance at their name tag.

 (3) Keep it fun

 Nothing too serious!
 Keep it fun and lighthearted.
-These are meant to be conversational starters, or launching points, to help people make small talk.
+Name tag icebreakers are meant to be conversation starters, or launching points, to help people make small talk.

 My friend Ciaran took my advice to use icebreakers on name tags at one of his company mixers.